ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/services/storage.md

 title: Storage
 weight: 189
 description: >-
-  You will find here information of how to configure the storage in Beagle Flutter.
+   In this section, you will find information on how to configure the storage in Beagle Flutter.
 ---

 ---